quantigoai/quantigo-workforce-frontend/README.md

 - To run this application

-1. Rename the "dummy.env.local" to "env.local"
+1. Rename the "dummy.env.txt" to "env.local"
 2. Run "npm install" or "yarn install" to install the packages
 3. Run "npm start" to run the project

 node version:  v18.13.0
 npm version:  9.2.0

-dummy.env.local
+dummy.env.txt

     VITE_APP_CLIENT_URL=
     VITE_APP_SERVER_URL=